22Bet Review 2026: Bonus, Odds, Casino & Is It Legal in Canada?

 -

 Place your first bet.
-Browse the sportsbook, load up on NHL, NFL, NBA, MLB, CFL, soccer, or UFC markets, add a selection to your bet slip, enter your stake, and confirm.
-Live betting is available if you’d rather wait for in-play value.
+Load up NHL, NFL, NBA, MLB, CFL, soccer, or UFC markets, add a selection to your slip, enter your stake, and confirm.
+Live (in-play) betting is available once your account is funded.

 Customer support